 A driver may drive in a special purpose lane if the vehicle being driven or ridden is specifically allowed in that lane.

 Other vehicles may drive in special purpose lanes in certain situations and in certain instances for a permitted distance.
-The permitted distance for a bicycle lane is 50 metres.
-For all other special purpose lanes the permitted distance is 100 metres.
+The permitted distance for a bicycle lane is 50m.
+For all other special purpose lanes the permitted distance is 100m.

 A driver may enter a special purpose lane to: